cboulanger/bibliograph/doc/dev/readme.md

 have to reload the application to see the changes, however.

 To restart the application and continous compilation without resetting the backend data, run `pnpm run dev`.

-> In rare cases, changed backend code isn't properly synchronized and the Apache/PHP server still executes a previous version of the code.
-If you feel that this happens, execute `pnpm run services:apache:restart`, which restarts Apache and will force it to use the new state (Using docker-sync might fix the problem - see to-do below).

 If you want to restart the continuous compilation process without opening a browser window, use `pnpm run compile:watch`.

 ## Internationalization